Rik Mayall: Young Ones and The Comic Strip

 Edmondson and Mayall gained their reputation at The Comedy Store, from 1980.
 Apart from performing in their double act, 20th Century Coyote, Mayall developed solo routines, using characters such as Kevin Turvey and a pompous anarchist poet named Rick.
-This led to Edmondson and Mayall, along with Comedy Store compere Alexei Sayle and other up-and-coming comedians, including Nigel Planer, Peter Richardson, French and Saunders, Arnold Brown, and Pete Richens setting up their own comedy club called "The Comic Strip" in the Raymond Revuebar, a strip club in Soho.
+This led to Edmondson and Mayall, along with compere of the Comedy Store Alexei Sayle and other up-and-coming comedians, including Nigel Planer, Peter Richardson, French and Saunders, Arnold Brown, and Pete Richens setting up their own comedy club called "The Comic Strip" in the Raymond Revuebar, a strip club in Soho.
 Mayall's Kevin Turvey character gained a regular slot in A Kick Up the Eighties, first broadcast in 1981.
 He appeared as "Rest Home" Ricky in Richard O'Brien's Shock Treatment, a sequel to The Rocky Horror Picture Show.
 He played Dentonvale's resident attendant as the love interest to Nell Campbell's Nurse Ansalong.

 Mayall's television appearances as Kevin Turvey led to a mockumentary based on the character titled Kevin Turvey – The Man Behind The Green Door, broadcast in 1982.
 The previous year, he appeared in a bit role in An American Werewolf in London.
 His stage partnership with Edmondson continued, with them often appearing together as "The Dangerous Brothers", hapless daredevils whose hyper-violent antics foreshadowed their characters in Bottom.
 Channel 4 offered the Comic Strip group six short films, which became The Comic Strip Presents..., debuting on 2 November 1982.
 The series, which continued sporadically for many years, saw Mayall play a wide variety of roles.
 It was known for anti-establishment humour and for parodies such as Bad News on Tour, a spoof "rockumentary" starring Mayall, Richardson, Edmondson and Planer as a heavy metal band.

 At the time The Comic Strip Presents... was negotiated, the BBC took an interest in The Young Ones, a sitcom written by Mayall and his then-girlfriend Lise Mayer, in the same anarchic vein as Comic Strip.
 Ben Elton joined the writers.
 The series was commissioned and first broadcast in 1982, shortly after Comic Strip.
 Mayall played Rick, a pompous sociology student and Cliff Richard devotee.
-Mayall maintained his double-act with Edmondson, who starred as violent heavy metal medical student Vyvyan.
+Mayall maintained his double-act with Edmondson, who starred as violent heavy punk metal medical student Vyvyan.
 Nigel Planer (as hippie Neil) and Christopher Ryan (as "Mike the cool person") also starred, with additional material written and performed by Alexei Sayle.

-The first series was successful and a second was screened in 1984.
+The first series was successful, and a second was screened in 1984.
 The show owed a comic debt to Spike Milligan, but Milligan disapproved of Mayall's style of performance.
 Milligan once wrote: "Rik Mayall is putrid – absolutely vile.
 He thinks nose-picking is funny and farting and all that.
 He is the arsehole of British comedy."

 In 1986, Mayall played the private detective in the video of "Peter Gunn" by Art of Noise featuring Duane Eddy.